 Investment Banker

 Are you fearless and willing to take risks to make money?
 Are you great at giving advice?
-If you want to use your interest in investments to make money for your clients, a career as an investment banker could be perfect for you.
+If you want to use your interest in investments to raise funds for your clients, a career as an investment banker could be perfect.

 What do investment bankers do?

-• Meet with clients to discuss the size of the assets that they have and what their goals for the money are.
+• Meeting with clients to discuss the size of their assets and what their goals for the money are.

-• Build relationships and trust with clients so they are happy for you to manage potentially large sums of money.
+• Building relationships and trust with clients so they’re happy for you to manage (potentially large) sums of money.

 Investment banker career path